Geometric inequalities for critical metrics of the volume functional: Introduction

-It is worth mentioning that the scalar flat case was proved by Corvino, Eichmair and Miao [\cite{CEM}, Eq.
-(2.19)].
-Afterward, the nonnegative scalar curvature case on three-dimensional manifolds was proved by Batista et al. \cite{BDRR}, and hereafter Barbosa et al. \cite{BLF} showed the case of negative scalar curvature, provided that the mean curvature of the boundary satisfies $H^{2}>-\frac{n-1}{n}R.$ For the sake of completeness and comparison, we will include in Section \ref{Sec2} of this paper an alternative proof of Theorem \ref{thmboundary} by using the Robinson-Shen Type Identity obtained in Lemma \ref{Shen}.
-A crucial advantage is that the rearrangement of this proof in terms of the Robinson-Shen identity yields a much more simple presentation.
+For the sake of completeness and comparison, we will include in Section \ref{Sec2} an alternative proof of Theorem \ref{thmboundary} by using the Robinson-Shen type identity obtained in Lemma \ref{Shen}.
+A crucial advantage is that the rearrangement of such a proof in terms of the Robinson-Shen identity yields a much more simple presentation.

-After these observations, we are ready to state our next result which is a localized version of Theorem \ref{thmboundary}.
-To be precise, we have established the following result.
+Our next result is a localized version of Theorem \ref{thmboundary}.